Thomas Hora

-Thomas Hora (January 25, 1914 - October 30, 1995) is considered the founder of the discipline of metapsychiatry, an attempt to integrate principles from metaphysics, spirituality, and psychology.
+Thomas Hora (January 25, 1914 – October 30, 1995) is an American psychiatrist.
+He is considered the founder of the discipline of metapsychiatry, an attempt to integrate principles from metaphysics, spirituality, and psychology.

 Education and early practice

 After growing up in northern Hungary, Hora received medical degrees from Royal Hungarian University in Budapest in 1942, and from Charles University in Prague, Czechoslovakia in 1945.
-He performed his residency in psychiatry at Budapest General Hospital and Carlsbad City Hospital in Carlsbad, Czechoslovakia.
+He performed his residency in psychiatry at Budapest General Hospital and Karlovy Vary City Hospital in Karlovy Vary, Czechoslovakia.
 In 1952, Hora established private practices in New York City and in Bedford Village, New York.
 For the next fifteen years, he was active in professional psychiatric circles in the U.S. and in Europe, and published several articles.
 In 1958, in recognition of his contributions to his field, he received the Karen Horney Award for the Advancement of Psychoanalysis.